takhoa13/gastric1/README.md

 This pipeline performs:

-1. **Bulk RNA-seq (TCGA-STAD)**
+1. **Single-cell RNA-seq**
-   - Differential expression analysis & Cox regression.
+   - Identification of CAF clusters with high expression of metabolic signatures.

-2. **Microarray (GEO)**
+2. **Bulk analysis**
-   - Integration of multiple GEO series, feature selection.
+   - Integration of multiple GEO series and TCGA-STAD data.

 3. **Machine Learning**
-   - Leave-one-out cross-validation of Cox-based and tree-based survival models.
+   - Leave-one-out cross-validation of Cox-based and survival models to establish MRS.

-4. **Single-cell RNA-seq**
+4. **Evaluation of MRS**
-   - QC, integration (Seurat + Harmony), clustering.
+   - Generation of forest plots and nomograms for clinical variables and risk scores.

-5. **Visualization**
+5. **Somatic mutation**
-   - Forest plots and nomograms for clinical variables and risk scores.
+   - Extraction of MAF files to stratify patients by MRS.

 High-quality, reproducible analyses with minimal manual downloads.